 Will I Need To Buy Specialist Equipment?

 The simple answer is no. On the vast majority of our Northern Lights holidays you will be provided with thermal overalls, gloves, boots and socks.
 On the few holidays where this equipment is not provided from start to finish you will always be fully kitted out during the activities.
 If cold weather clothing is provided it will be clearly mentioned in the 'what's included' section of the holiday page.
-In our trip dossiers (these are available on all holiday pages and will be provided for you prior to travel), we will recommend a few items which will enhance the clothing provided in your destination so we would recommend reading this in full to maximise the enjoyment of your trip.
+When you book, we will recommend a few items which will enhance the clothing provided in your destination so we would recommend reading this in full to maximise the enjoyment of your trip.
 In our opinion there are a few simple rules which will keep you comfortably warm despite the minus temperatures.
 In terms of clothing we recommend thin, woollen layers rather than cotton.
 Always keep your head, hands and feet well insulated too as these are the areas where most heat is lost.
-Should you have any questions about clothing before you travel please feel free to give us a call or email customerservice@theaurorazone.com and we will give you advice based on our personal experiences in the cold weather!
+Should you have any questions about clothing before you travel please feel free to give us a call or email support@theaurorazone.com and we will give you advice based on our personal experiences in the cold weather!

 Are Flights Included In Aurora Zone Holidays?